-The Proposition will appear on the official ballot in substantially the following form, and the ballot shall be prepared to permit voting "for" or "against" the Proposition:
+The Proposition appeared on the official ballot in substantially the following form, and the ballot was prepared to permit voting "for" or "against" the Proposition:

 "The issuance of $460,000,000 in tax supported general obligation bonds and notes for planning, constructing, reconstructing, and improving sidewalks, urban trails, bikeways, bridges, roads, streets, intersections, and related utility and drainage infrastructure for the roads and streets; improving traffic signal synchronization and communications and control systems and acquiring and installing traffic signals and related technology to implement traffic safety and traffic fatality reduction strategies; and acquiring land and interests in land and property necessary to do so; and the levy of a tax sufficient to pay for the bonds and notes."

 Funding for construction and rehabilitation of high and very high priority sidewalk segments and elimination of Americans with Disabilities Act (ADA) barriers and gaps in the sidewalk system.
 Funding priorities for new and rehabilitated sidewalk projects follow the Sidewalk and ADA Transition Plan.
 This funding would provide:

 $50 million for new sidewalks.
 This funding would construct approximately 78 miles of new sidewalks, or 20% of the locations targeted in the Sidewalk and ADA Transition Plan.
 Funding would help address very high and high priority sidewalks within ¼ mile of all identified schools, bus stops, and parks, as well as sidewalks on both sides of arterial and collector streets and one side of residential streets.